Friday, May 25, 2007

 • If you cast on with a loop method (such as backwards loop or forwards loop) the first row you knit is the first row of the work--the loop cast-on is not usually counted as a row.
 (This is a convention because, if the cast-on were to be counted as a row, pattern writers would have to write a different set of instructions for the first repeat of a texture pattern counted in rows.)

-• If, however, you cast on with a long tail method, the first row is knitted at the time of the cast on.
+• If you cast on with the long tail method, the first row is knitted at the time of the cast on.
 Therefore, the first row you knit (or purl) after the cast-on is actually the second row of the work.
-(There is a more detailed explanation in the long tail post.)
+(More detailed explanation at the long tail post.)

 click picture